Who We Are

 In addition to serving as a corporate executive, Phil has lent his time and talents to many nonprofit organizations throughout the community.
 Georgia Trend magazine named him the Most Respected CEO in Georgia for 2005 in recognition of his corporate leadership and extensive community involvement.

-Phil currently serves on the boards of AdvanceEd, the Georgia Aquarium, the Georgia Chamber of Commerce, Georgia Historical Society, and the Emory Global Health Institute and the Woodruff Arts Center’s Governing Board.
+Phil currently serves on the boards of AdvanceEd, East Lake Foundation, the Georgia Aquarium, Georgia Chamber of Commerce, Georgia Historical Society, the Emory Global Health Institute and the Woodruff Arts Center’s Governing Board.
 In May of 2012, Governor Deal appointed Phil as a Commissioner on the Georgia Professional Standards Commission.
 Previously, Phil served on the boards of the Atlanta Neighborhood Development Partnership, the CDC Foundation, Georgia Department of Economic Development, Teach for America-Atlanta, the Governor’s Task Force on Tourism, the High Museum of Art, Smart Start Georgia and the United Way of Greater Atlanta.
 He also served as Honorary Chairman for the 1998–2001 Empty Stocking Fund Campaigns and Corporate Campaign Chair for the 1999–2001 United Negro College Fund campaigns.

 A native of Washington, D.C., Phil received his undergraduate degree from Denison University.
 Phil and his wife, Jenny, have grown children and six grandchildren.